-Magdelay Side Effects
+MagDelay Side Effects

-Please note - some side effects for Magdelay may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.